On three domination-based identification problems in block graphs: Introduction

-In this paper, we consider the family of block graphs.
-A \emph{block graph} is a graph in which every maximal 2-connected subgraph (block) is a clique.
-Block graphs are precisely the diamond-free chordal graphs \cite{BM_1986} resp. those chordal graphs in which every two maximal cliques have at most one vertex in common \cite{H_1979}.
-In particular, any tree is a block graph.
-Linear-time algorithms to compute all three domination numbers in block graphs are presented in \cite{ABLW_DAM_subm}, thus block graphs are chordal graphs for which the three problems can be solved in linear time.
+In this paper, we consider the family of block graphs, defined by Harary in~\cite{harary1963}, see also~\cite{H79} for equivalent characterizations.
+A \emph{block graph} is a graph in which every maximal 2-connected subgraph is complete.
+In a block graph, every maximal complete subgraph is called a \emph{block}.
+Equivalently, block graphs are diamond-free chordal graphs~\cite{bandelt1986}.
+Linear-time algorithms to compute all three code numbers in block graphs have been presented in~\cite{argiroffo2020linear}.
+In this paper, we complement these results by determining tight lower and upper bounds for all three code numbers for block graphs.
+We give bounds using (i) the number of vertices, i.e. the order of a graph, as has been done for several other classes of graphs; and (ii) the number of blocks of a block graph, a quantity equally relevant to block graphs.
+In doing so, we also prove the following conjecture.

-In this paper, we complement this result by determining lower and upper bounds for all three domination numbers in block graphs.
-We give bounds using both the number of vertices -- as it has been done for several classes of graphs -- but also using the number $n_Q(G)$ of maximal cliques of $G$, that is more pertinent for block graphs.
-Note that for a connected block graph $G$ that is not a single vertex, the two numbers $|V(G)|$ and $n_Q(G)$ are related: indeed, in a block graph, the number of vertices is always larger than the number of maximal cliques such that holds (which is not true in general as e.g. complete bipartite graphs $K_{n,m}$ with $2 \leq n < m$ show).
-There is no relation of the two numbers in the other direction (since any clique is a block graph with a single maximal clique), however, if the graph is identifiable, we can prove that $|V(G)|\leq 2n_Q(G)-1$.

-In \cite{ABLW_ICGT} it was conjectured that $\gamma^{ID}(G)$ of any block graph $G$ can be bounded from above by $n_Q(G)$; it was observed that this bound is true for trees and it was verified for some families of block graphs, including thin headless spiders and critical identifiable block graphs.
-Here, we prove the conjecture for all block graphs and address similar questions for LD- and OLD-codes.